SQL injection: The oldest hack in the book

+Once more, another high profile company has fallen victim to this common technique.
+Mossack Fonseca’s lawyers aren’t the first to get their pants pulled down by this trick.
+They are simply the latest in a long line of victims.

-SQL injection has been used by cybercriminals since the late Nineties.
-So it begs the question - why is ‘the oldest hack in the book’ still causing companies big problems?
+SQL injection has been used by cyber-criminals since the late 90’s.
+So it begs the question – why is ‘The oldest hack in the book’ still causing companies big problems?
 There are plenty of ways hackers can break in, but SQL injection remains among the easiest because, despite its age, hackers know there are persisting weaknesses they can exploit.

 What is SQL injection?